Kray-G/kilite/README.md

   * [ ] Object and array element's direct assignment.
   * [ ] 'Case-When' expression.

+## Others

+### About `native`

 Note that the `native` keyword will be no longer supported because this solution is always using a native-call compilation.

+The original `native` function was super fast, but there are a lot of limitations.
+For example, promoting from integer to big integer does not work, a lot of memory would be used, or some exceptions from `native` to VM couldn't work well.
+But the kilite code will be translated to the native code with all functionalities that the language has.
+This would be nice even if kilite could be slower than `native` before because it could be useful for users.
+Of course, I will try to make it faster like same as `native` in future.
+Stay tuned!